Sony A6400 Comparison Review

 The Sony Alpha A6400 is a mirrorless interchangeable lens camera that was officially introduced in January 2019 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

 Is the Sony A6400 a good camera?
-The A6400 has a Camera Elo of 2942.
-This very strong rating puts it among the elite group of camera grand masters.
-The A6400 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
+The A6400 has a Camera Elo of 2862.
+This rating puts the A6400 among the top 30 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the A6400 ranks among the top 10 percent.

 |Mirrorless system camera|